IvoryC/PublicationAnalysis_Template/README.md

 # Whats here

+## analysis

+_The top level of the repository has info like "What was the research question" and "What was the answer".
+This folder covers "How did you come to that answer"_

+Scripts and related resources documenting how the data was transformed into results.

-## AssembledFigures
+## results

+_Selected subset of pipeline output that would be immediately relevant to the reader.
+Provide the reader with as much as they could reasonably be interested in, but avoid including large files in a git repository._

-_The (near) final publication figures.
+_The (near) final publication figures and tables.
 These often include manual annotations.
 It is recommended to include the corresponding figure legend as a readme or as individual files.
 Resist the temptation to put figure numbers in the file names until you actually hit the submit button.
 Use concise but meaningful names throughout the development of the manuscript._

-## Analysis

-_The top level of the repository has info like "What was the research question" and "What was the answer".
-This folder covers "How did you come to that answer"_

-## Output

-_Selected subset of pipeline output that would be immediately relevant to the reader.
-Provide the reader with as much as they could reasonably be interested in, but avoid including large files in a git repository._
+_Sometimes components of the text if copyright from the publisher will allow it._

 _For projects that use BioLockJ, the final completed pipeline can stored here.
 Many files may be deleted (including many outputs) but the structure of modules' outputs, logs and scripts provides organization._

 # Whats NOT here